 A rely/guarantee specification for a program P is a specification of the form $R \supset G$ (R implies G), where R is a rely condition and G is a guarantee condition.
 A rely condition expresses the conditions that P relies on its environment to provide, and a guarantee condition expresses what P guarantees to provide in return.
 This paper presents a proof technique that permits us to infer that a program P satisfies a rely/guarantee specification $R \supset G$ , given that we know P satisfies a finite collection of rely/guarantee specifications $R_i \supset G_i$ , $(i \in I)$ .
 The utility of the proof technique is illustrated by using it to derive global liveness properties of a system of concurrent processes from a collection of local liveness properties satisfied by the component processes.
-The use of the proof rule as a design principle is also considered.
+The use of the proof rule as a design principle, and the possibility of its incorporation into a formal logic of rely/guarantee assertions, is also discussed.